thijsl/ottopsy/README.md

 What are the next feature improvements?
 - Build /extension/page_action/ files through webpack.
+- Overwrite products.json through GUI.
+- Link to Github in GUI.

  Is there a video illustrating the installation and usage of product-watcher?
  * Yep!
 Check out [installation_and_usage_of_product-watcher.mp4](installation_and_usage_of_product-watcher.mp4).